This feels strange to say, but here goes…

 I’m excited about the future.
 I can’t wait to start exploring some of the ideas that I’ve put on the backburner over the last few years.

 One of the first things I will be doing starting this upcoming year will be more content creation.
 Sharing my strategies for Working Less, Making More and Loving Life.
-You can get these strategies for FREE by clicking the button you see on the right.

 I’m also excited to begin serving a small group of clients and helping them transform their business much like I have done for Michael Hyatt.
 Right now I’m scheduling one client per month for a full day consultation and will also be organizing a small workshop in the Spring – specifically helping authors, speakers or niche celebrities who want to monetize their following in the form of a membership site.